AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 down to 50% intensity during those hours or off all together.

 There are two open ports on the controller.
 A piece of hardware that can detect light level could be used to control on/off or light intensity level.
-Obviously you couldn't put there right next to a plant, because the LEDs would affect the sensor, but put it on a post and it could tell if you if the sun was shining on the garden.
+Obviously you couldn't put it there right next to a plant, because the LEDs would affect the sensor, but put it on a post and it could tell you if the sun was shining on the garden.

 This type of thing could also be used in different seasons to determine when to turn the lights on